1,988 total views, 1 views today

 2. It runs smoothly on my computer

 I have been using Filmora for quite some time.
 It has gotten way better than it was back then.
 They kept on rolling updates, and it became a better software.
-I realized that Filmora is okay for casual video edits; if you need fancy editing for your vlogs, it doesn’t work.
+Furthermore, you can optimize Filmora 9 for smooth playback during editing.
+It does the job for me, but I like to experiment.

 I got my RAM upgraded from 4GB to 12GB and DaVinci Resolve got even better.